cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 검증필요

+b

 ****

-## When do you use the load method?
+## 7. When do you use the load method? :no_entry:

 ## (Choose the correct answer).

-### You want to load the response of the given URL into an object
+You want to load the response of the given URL into an object

 You want to load the jQuery library